linsyking/CanvasHelper2/Readme.md

 New generation of Canvas Helper backend.

-## Demo

-Currently we have hosted a demo at [here](https://yydbxx.cn/test/canvashelper/).
-We made some small change to that API so that you cannot access the secret.

 ## Workflow

 If you only want to run the backend in your machine and use the frontend on our server, then you only need to setup the backend.